chef-boneyard/chef-rfc/new/server-api-versioning.md

 * Chef Server 13.0 - API Versions 3-15.

-This means that if you are using Chef Server 12.1, any supported client will behave as it did with Chef Server 12.1.
+This means that if you are using Chef Server 12.1, any supported client will behave as it did with Chef Server 12.0, though API v4 will be availalbe to those clients who can use it.
 However when you upgrade Chef Server 13.0 you will need to upgrade the client to one that supports the behaviors introduced or changes in API Version 1 and 2 at minimum.

 ## Motivation